eda-ricercatore/boilerplate-code/README.md

 ## Organization of the Repository
-- binaries: Build and run software here.
++ binaries: Build and run software here.
-- evaluation:
++ docs:
-	* Code (scripts and C++ code) to facilitate research contest organizers in their quantitative evaluation of our code.
+	- Automatically generated API (using *Doxygen*) for software in *HTML*.
-- notes:
++ evaluation:
-	* Software license(s).
+	- Code (scripts and C++ code) to facilitate research contest organizers in their quantitative evaluation of our code.
-	* Software documentation for project, written in *LaTeX*.
++ notes:
-	* Guidelines for collaborating on open source software and/or hardware projects.
+	- Software license(s).
-	* *BibTeX* database for the documentation.
+	- Software documentation for project, written in *LaTeX*.
-	* docs:
+	- Guidelines for collaborating on open source software and/or hardware projects.
-		+ Automatically generated API (using *Doxygen*) for software in *HTML*.
+	- *BibTeX* database for the documentation.
-- README.md: Readme file to describe the software project, and organization of the repository.
++ README.md: Readme file to describe the software project, and organization of the repository.
-- scripts: Scripts to perform miscellaneous tasks for the software project.
++ scripts: Scripts to perform miscellaneous tasks for the software project.
-- solver_interfaces:
++ solver_interfaces:
 	* Scripts to enable the EDA tool, or this boilerplate code, to interact with interfaces
-- src: Source code of the software project, including test suites for automated regression testing and a "sandbox" for testing concepts in EDA software development or VLSI design.
++ src: Source code of the software project, including test suites for automated regression testing and a "sandbox" for testing concepts in EDA software development or VLSI design.

 ###	Benchmarking EDA Software